 Here are a few do's and don'ts while you fix Dowager's hump.

 Maintain a good posture while you exercise.
 Keep your spine neutral.
 Don't slouch over.

 Strengthen core stabilizing muscles like your obliques and transversus abdominis muscles.
 These muscles provide the counterbalance to your spine.
 They run diagonally and horizontally but keep your spine stable.

 While coughing or sneezing, keep your back in a neutral position.
 Try and maintain the natural curves of your neck and back.
 Here's how to do this: stretch your neck, imagine you're making the crown of your head longer.

-When you bend and lift heavy objects bend at the hips and knees, keeping the object close to your body.
+When you bend and lift heavy objects, bend at the hips and knees, keeping the purpose close to your body.

 While you get off the bed, roll off your side, before sitting up.

 Avoid using exercise machines that curl up the spine.
 This includes seated rowing machines.

 Avoid crunches and traditional sit-ups.
 The goal is to extend the spine.
 Crunches and sit-ups tend to compress the spine, which is the last thing you want to do if you already have Dowager's hump.

 It's easy to forget during routines of daily life.
 Often, we do things automatically without thinking.
 Repeated motions of spine curling activity gradually affect our spine and their curvature.